ttscoff/searchlink-plugins/README.md

 ### Setapp affiliate linking

 There are two plugins, bitly_setapp and isgd_setapp that will take an app name that's avaialable on Setapp and turn it into an affiliate link so you can make some money on recommendations.
 Links are shortened with either bit.ly or is.gd, depending on the plugin.
 Bit.ly shortening requires an access token.

+### StretchLink and Amazon URL tidying

+The stretchlink and shorten_amazon plugins will use [StretchLink.cc](https://stretchlink.cc) to expand shortened URLs and tidy up Amazon URLs.

 ### Weather